dchest/tweetnacl-js/README.md

 System requirements
 -------------------

-TweetNaCl-js supports modern browsers that have a cryptographically secure pseudorandom number generator and typed arrays, including the latest versions
+TweetNaCl.js supports modern browsers that have a cryptographically secure pseudorandom number generator and typed arrays, including the latest versions
 of: